RohithMarrapu/code-review/README.md

 The backend constructs a structured prompt:
 > Review this code for readability, modularity, maintainability, and potential bugs.
 Return a structured review with sections: Overview, Strengths, Issues (with severity), and Actionable Suggestions.

-You can swap the model in `backend/llm.py` if you prefer a different HF pipeline.

-## Notes
-- First run will download the model (`flan-t5-base`).
-- For better results or faster inference, replace the model with a local or quantized variant.
-- SQLite DB file is `reviews.db` in project root.

-## Demo Video
-- Record a short screencast: start backend, run Streamlit, upload a file, show the review and history.

-## License
-MIT